Senghenydd: Coal mining

-Senghenydd, along with its neighbouring town Abertridwr, make up the majority of the Aber Valley in the South Wales Coalfield, which became urbanised in the 1890s, when the Universal and Windsor collieries were sunk in this region.
+Senghenydd, along with its neighbouring village Abertridwr, make up the majority of the Aber Valley in the South Wales Coalfield, which became urbanised in the 1890s, when the Universal and Windsor collieries were sunk in this region.

 The Universal Colliery at Senghenydd suffered the first of two major gas and coal dust explosions on 24 May 1901.
 Damage was sustained to both shafts, resulting in a restricted rescue attempt, and 81 of the 82 men working in the mine were killed.

 On 14 October 1913, Senghenydd suffered the worst mining disaster in Britain's history, when a second gas explosion occurred at the Universal Colliery, resulting in the loss of 439 lives, and the death of one rescuer.
 Many of the surviving miners went back to help their workmates who were either trapped or buried alive.

 Universal Colliery was finally closed on Friday 30 March 1928 (except for a ventilation shaft) with the loss of 2,500 jobs.

+In 2013, the Welsh National and Universal Mining Disaster Memorial Garden was opened in Senghenydd, dedicated to all those who died in mining disasters throughout Wales.
+In March 2024, it was added to the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.